 An employee may designate whether to use state sick leave accrued before May 30, 1995, state personal leave, local sick leave or non-working/vacation days.
-If no designation is made or an absence from duty form is not submitted, local leave shall be used first.
+If no designation is made / recorded on Time Clock Plus, local leave shall be used first.
 All available leave must be used before an employee's pay is reduced.